 Living in Vermont and home decor have always been my dream and passion.
 And I am so grateful for each of you who follows along, joins me on the blog, and engages with many amazing and supportive comments.
 I sure hope Dabbling & Decorating has been an inspiration for you!

 Today I am adding one more passion, and that is our recently inherited family Coastal Maine home.

-My parents built this Raeside-Dame home in 1992 as their retirement home when they were in their early 70’s, thinking they would have a good 10 years or so in it.
-Well, they spent the next 27 years at home in this Early American Reproduction Cape.
+My parents built this Raeside-Dame home in 1992 as their retirement home when they were in their early 70s, thinking they would have a good 10 years in it.
+They spent the next 27 years at home in this Early American reproduction cape.
 My parents adored antiquing up and down Route 1 in Maine and filled this Raeside-Dame home with all their beautiful finds staying true to the theme of the home.
 This home was so very dear to them both.

-Raeside-Dame Homes are Early New England Reproduction Homes.
-And this one is a Cape style home with wooden shingles, open beams, wood floors, antique hardware, and all the Early American charms.
+Raeside-Dame homes are early New England reproduction homes.
+And this one is a cape-style home with wooden shingles, open beams, wood floors, antique hardware, and all the early American charms.

 Two upstairs bedrooms.
 We transformed the attic into these two bedrooms about 5 years ago so we would have a place to stay when we visited or should ever need full-time home care, which we never did.

 I’ve created the above custom pin just for this post!
-Sharing is Caring!
-I would luv to hear from you too~ Your comments mean so much to me and truly make my day… Please join me over on Instagram & Pinterest to see more!
+I would love to hear from you, too~ Your comments mean so much to me and truly make my day… Please join me over on Instagram & Pinterest to see more!